mihiran-paranamanage/inventory-management-with-angular-spring-boot/README.md

 4. Follow the commands in the "build.sh" script and do the relevant tasks by using the OS specific commands.
 5. Follow the commands in the "install.sh" script and do the relevant tasks by using the OS specific commands.
 6. Browse http://localhost:4200/

+### Enable Dev Mode

+* Dev Mode is defined in several places in the code with "Dev Mode Start" and "Dev Mode End" tags.
+  This can be enabled by un-commenting the code lines inside those tags for development purposes.